The Importance of Major Incident Plans

 Major incident planning empowers an organisation to positively and proactively respond to emergency situations should they happen.
 It creates opportunities for businesses to think about their business continuity, resilience and the culture of the organisation - often finding significant operational efficiencies.

-Our security practitioners are currently working with operators of leisure facilities across the South East develop a resilient security culture amongst their team, identify vulnerabilities and establish cost-effective control measures.
+Our security practitioners are currently working with operators of leisure facilities across the South East to develop a resilient security culture amongst their team, identify vulnerabilities and establish cost-effective control measures.
 This service looks at the current arrangements in place, the motivation and competence of the people responsible for your current arrangements, and highlights areas for development and/or improvement.

 Call us on 08442 448 448.